Learn more about electrical hazards in the workplace and how to practice electrical safety to mitigate risks

 Knowing your limits and applying the best electrical safety practices can help reduce the risk of electrical shock and death.
 It is safer to work within your scope of expertise instead of taking the risk of working beyond your capacity.
 If you are not confident to do the job, don’t hesitate to call for help from an authorized person.

-Instead of relying on your memory, use a checklist when applying electrical safety practices in your workplace.
+Help your inspectors make their electrical inspection process more efficient and systematic – from scheduling to the issuance of electronic Certificates of Compliance (COCs).
+Save invaluable time, boost your inspectors’ productivity, improve communication, and upgrade operational efficiency.
+Instead of relying on their memory, use a checklist when applying electrical safety practices in the workplace.
 A digital checklist is a powerful tool that can serve as a guide for performing work near electrical equipment and hazards.

 Using a digital checklist and performing regular self-inspections can help you identify potential electrical hazards and strategize on better preventive measures.
 Get started with our free collection of iAuditor electrical safety checklists you can use on your worksite.